 3.4.7.
 For the tests specified in Table A, the manufacturer shall submit to the Technical Service responsible for the type approval tests a vehicle representative of the type to be approved.

 3.4.8.
-The application for type approval of flex-fuel vehicles shall comply with the additional requirements laid down in paragraphs 4.9.1 and 4.9.2.
+The application for type approval of flex-fuel vehicles shall comply with the additional requirements laid down in paragraphs 4.9.1. and 4.9.2.

 3.4.9.
 Changes to the make of a system, component or separate technical unit that occur after a type approval shall not automatically invalidate a type approval, unless its original characteristics or technical parameters are changed in such a way that the functionality of the engine or pollution control system is affected.